francescalily/Practice_La_Fosse/README.md

 I am an aspiring web developer and designer.
 Here is a link to my wesbite! [furdakfurdak](https://francescalily.github.io/)

-I am ==so excited== to start La Fosse academy because my knowledge is going to grow in all these areas:
+I am ==so excited==. to start La Fosse academy because my knowledge is going to grow in all these areas:
 - [ ] APIs
 - [ ] Cybersecurity
 - [ ] Data Science